kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
-v5.1.0012, 12 Jun 2022:
+v5.1.0301, 4 Jul 2022:
--Bug-fix: The last version prevented custom HUDs (e.g. the destruction countdown from my Alternatives To Death mod) from showing.
+-Bug-fix: Re-enable custom HUDs.
+It was disabled in the last two versions because FPS dropped even when the HUD is not displayed.
+Note that custom HUDs (e.g. like the destruction countdown from my Alternatives To Death mod) uses the same display mode as any menu (e.g. the Interact Menu).
+It will drop your FPS when custom HUDs are active, like any menu.

-v5.1.0011, 27 May 2022:
--Bug-fix: Removed an FPS killer.
-Thanks to Mycu for finding the problem.

 Instructions for players
 ========================